CodeLinaro-mirror/la_kernel_build/kleaf/docs/toolchains.md

 resolved toolchain.
 These files are usually consistent across all platforms and architectures.

-When `--incompatible_kernel_use_resolved_toolchains` is set, Kleaf uses flags from the resolved toolchain to determine `USERCFLAGS`, `USERLDFLAGS`, `HOSTCFLAGS`, `HOSTLDFLAGS` etc. for building the kernel.
+Kleaf uses flags from the resolved toolchain to determine `USERCFLAGS`, `USERLDFLAGS`, `HOSTCFLAGS`, `HOSTLDFLAGS` etc. for building the kernel.
 This requires `kernel_build.arch` to be set properly, because the flags are different for different architecture.

 For implementation details, see [kernel_toolchains](../impl/kernel_toolchains.bzl).